We’ll touch on 10 of the best pocket camcorders from the past and present, as well as what you can expect when it comes time to record footage.

 Tripods and Hand Held Rigs

-Although your new pocket camera may come with built-in stabilization software, it usually doesn’t compete with traditional tripods or mounting rigs for stable footage while walking or stationary.
+Although your new pocket camcorder may come with built-in stabilization software, it usually doesn’t compete with traditional tripods or mounting rigs for stable footage while walking or stationary.
 A traditional tripod is an easy and cheap solution for static video recording, while mounted stabilizing rigs will give you a smoother look while recording action shots.

 One of the most overlooked aspects of video production, audio makes up 50% of the viewing experience of any modern television show or movie.
 While it may be an afterthought when you are immersed in the experience, shoddy audio recording or editing becomes blatantly obvious and distracting for the viewer.
 While many handheld cameras will have internal microphones, implementing a top-mounted shotgun microphone can greatly improve the quality.

 While many cameras will seem the same on the outside, the internals of the lens and sensor will dictate the end result of your footage.
-We’ll touch on the main specifications you should focus on when buying a camcorder and how they affect the recording process.
+We’ll touch on the main specifications you should focus on when buying a pocket camcorder and how they affect the recording process.

-One of the most popular and widely known aspects to cameras, the resolution simply dictates the lines of detail recorded by the camera’s sensor.
+One of the most popular and widely known aspects to a pocket camcorder, the resolution simply dictates the lines of detail recorded by the camera’s sensor.
 This results in a ‘crisper’ or a more detailed image when played back, especially when viewed on a high-resolution television or monitor.
 While 4K seems to be the high end of realistic expectations out of consumer cameras, cinema-quality cameras can extend even higher, although playback will oftentimes not be supported by the vast majority of televisions and theaters.

 The framerate of your camera determines how many frames are recorded per second, allowing you for smoother playback at slower speeds.
 If you are looking for slow-motion footage of sports or activities, having a high framerate camera will avoid choppy footage when it comes time to edit.